FabriZZio/vagrant-php/README.md

 - oci8 (installed with Oracle instantclient)

-This is work in progress and should in not be used in production.
+This is work in progress and should not be used in production.